Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Our Method

 \subsubsection{Alignment quality}

-Suppose $Q_a$ is the alignment accuracy of a leaf, which is used to indicate how well the two tips are aligned.
+Suppose $Q_a$ is the alignment accuracy of a leaf, which indicates how well the two tips are aligned.
 We envision what factors may influence the estimation of the two tips.
-First of all, the CM distance is the overall estimation of how well the template and the test image are aligned.
-Second, a well-aligned leaf candidate may have large overlap with the test image mask and small overlap with neighboring leaves.
-Third, the leaf area, angle and distance to the plant center may influence the alignment result.
-Therefore, we extract a $6$-dim feature vector denoted as $\bm{x}_a$ from the alignment result of each frame as: \emph{the CM distance} $d(\bm{W}(\bm{U}_n;\bm{p}_n),\bm{V})$, \emph{the overlap ratio with the test image mask} $\frac{1}{|\bm{m}|_1}{{\bm{\tilde{M}}}_n\odot \bm{m}}$, \emph{the overlap ratio with the other leaves} $\frac{\bm{\tilde{M}}_n \odot (\bm{m}-\bm{\tilde{M}}_n)}{|\bm{\tilde{M}}_n|_1}$, \emph{the area normalized by test image mask} $\frac{1}{|\bm{m}|_1}{|\bm{\tilde{M}}_n|_1}$, \emph{the angle difference} $|\theta_n-sin^{-1}\frac{c^x_n-c_x}{s_n}|$ and \emph{the distance to the plant center} $s_n$.
-A linear regression model can be learned by optimizing the following objective on $N^a$ training leaves with groundtruth $Q_a$.
+First, the CM distance indicates how well the template and the test image are aligned.
+Second, a well-aligned leaf candidate should have large overlap with the test image mask and small overlap with the neighboring leaves.
+Third, the leaf area, angle, and distance to the plant center may influence the alignment result.
+Therefore, we extract a $6$-dim feature vector $\bm{x}_a$ including: \emph{the CM distance} $d(\bm{W}(\bm{U}_n;\bm{p}_n),\bm{V})$, \emph{the overlap ratio with the test image mask} $\frac{1}{|\bm{m}|_1}{{\bm{\tilde{M}}}_n\odot \bm{m}}$, \emph{the overlap ratio with the other leaves} $\frac{\bm{\tilde{M}}_n \odot (\bm{m}-\bm{\tilde{M}}_n)}{|\bm{\tilde{M}}_n|_1}$, \emph{the area normalized by test image mask} $\frac{1}{|\bm{m}|_1}{|\bm{\tilde{M}}_n|_1}$, \emph{the angle difference} $|\theta_n-sin^{-1}\frac{c^x_n-c_x}{s_n}|$ and \emph{the distance to the plant center} $s_n$.
+A linear regression model is learned by optimizing the following objective on $N^a$ training leaves with ground truth $Q_a$, which is proportional to the alignment error (details in Sec. $5.3.3$).

-where $\bm{\omega}$ is a $6$-dim weighting vector for features in $\bm{x}_a$.
-The learned model can be applied to predict the alignment accuracy of each leaf.
+where $\bm{\omega}$ is a $6$-dim weighting vector to predict the alignment accuracy of each leaf.